petrukmax/image-sorter/README.md

 # Image Sorter GUI

 Image Sorter GUI is a Python-based tool designed to help users efficiently sort images into labeled subfolders using a simple and intuitive graphical interface.
 Perfect for organizing large collections of images, this tool allows you to assign labels to images with just a click or a keypress.
-A Python-based graphical user interface (GUI) tool for sorting images into labeled subfolders.
-This program allows users to view images one by one, assign labels to them, and move the images into corresponding folders based on the selected labels.

 ## Features